 Woman Accused of Slitting Boyfriend's Throat After Claiming He Fell Off a Cliff

-FROSTBURG, MD — A Maryland woman who claimed that her boyfriend plunged to his death from a cliff has been accused of slitting his throat and killing him.
+FROSTBURG, MD — A Maryland woman who allegedly claimed her boyfriend plunged to his death from a cliff is now reportedly accused of slitting his throat and killing him.

-Megan Virginia Shaffer, 21, has been charged with second-degree murder, manslaughter, and assisting another to commit or attempt to commit suicide, according to The Cumberland Times-News.
+Authorities have charged Megan Virginia Shaffer, 21, with second-degree murder, manslaughter, and assisting another to commit or attempt to commit suicide, according to The Cumberland Times-News.

 In transcripts from a 911 call to Garret County emergency services obtained by The Associated Press, Shaffer claimed that she and her boyfriend, 24-year-old Alexander Stevens, had been hiking in Savage River State Forest on January 3.

 She told police that Stevens fell off a 33-foot overlook — and she then wandered around lost in the woods until the next morning, when she called 911 from a nearby home.
 Shaffer was taken to a hospital, where she was treated for a broken shoulder and potentially broken back.